-Ham radios are some of the most useful communication devices on the planet.
-They facilitate long distance communication even when all other communication channels have failed.
-However, ham radios will probably be of little value if you were to get rid of their antennas.
+Ham radios with the right ham radio antenna are some of the most useful communication devices on the planet.
+They facilitate long-distance communication even when all other communication channels have failed.

-Sadly, stock antennas that ham radios come with are not usually the best as amateur radio manufacturers focus on creating good radios and not perfect antennas.
-As such, it would be far better to buy a quality antenna for your ham radio so that you can get the best out of it.
+Sadly, stock antennas that ham radios come with are not usually the best.
+It would be far better to buy a quality antenna for your ham radio so that you can get the best out of it.

 With hundreds of great antennas to choose from for your ham radio, we thought we’d review seven of the best antennas for ham radio to make things easier for you.

 How We Picked The 7 Ham Radio Antenna

 In all honesty, selecting the seven antennas was not easy because we had to consider a number of factors that made the antennas ideal for a wide variety of ham radios.